thedev132/hcb/README.md

 </div>
 <br>

-Welcome to the [HCB](https://hackclub.com/hcb/) codebase.
+Welcome to the [HCB](https://hackclub.com/fiscal-sponsorship/) codebase.
 We are so excited to have you.
 With your help, we can make HCB the best platform to run a nonprofit.

 ## What is HCB?

-HCB is a platform for managing your nonprofit's finances.
-Through HCB, you can get a 501(c)(3) status-backed restricted fund for your project and manage your finances through an intuitive web interface.
+HCB is a platform for managing your nonprofit’s finances.
+Through HCB, you can get a 501(c)(3) status-backed restricted fund for your organization and manage your finances through an intuitive web interface.

 ## Table of Contents